This tutorial lists steps on How to Unlock Bootloader on Android via Fastboot

 Step 6: Once the device boots into Fastboot Mode, enter the below command:

 fastboot oem unlock

 fastboot oem unlock-go (if the above command fails)

 Step 7: If the confirmation screen appears on your device.
 Use Volume Up button to highlight Yes and press Power button to select it.
 This will begin bootloader unlock process.
 If the confirmation screen doesn’t appear then you can skip this step.

 Step 8: Once the bootloader is unlocked, enter the below command to reboot your device into standard mode.

 Step 9: The first boot after Bootloader Unlock might take some time, as it undergoes Factory reset and then boots into the System.

-That’s it with this tutorial on how to unlock bootloader on Android via Fastboot.
+That’s it for this tutorial on how to unlock the bootloader on Android via Fastboot.